tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added support for multi-instance force offline.
 - Added support for simultaneous online of multiple instances.
 - Added support for synchronization of read group messages.
-- Added support for synchronization of read C2C messages.
+- Added support for synchronization of read one-to-one messages.
 - Optimized the demo directory structure and code.
 - Added the recent contacts list.